 Antique and step-cut diamonds, on the other hand, look fantastic in warmer tones, all the way down to O-P color.

-GIA does not evaluate a cut grade for shapes other than a round.
+GIA does not evaluate a cut grade for shapes other than the round.

 It’s a good indication that while the diamond cut must be carefully considered, an excellent (ideal) cut is not an absolute requirement in order for a stone to be beautiful and full of life.

 A cut grade has more to do with the rate of material loss while cutting a stone (its yield) rather than its aesthetics.